Greenhouse gas emissions by China: Energy production

 According to the Carbon Majors Database, Chinese state coal production accounts for 14% of historic global emissions, more than double the proportion of the former Soviet Union.

 Power is estimated as the largest emitter, with 27% of greenhouse gases produced in 2020 generated by the power sector.
 Most electricity in China comes from coal, which accounted for 65% of the electricity generation mix in 2019.
 Electricity generation by renewables has been increasing, with the construction of wind and solar plants doubling from 2019 to 2020.

 According to Natural Resources Defense Council, the Chinese power sector is estimated to hit the carbon emission peak around 2029.

 In 2020, China continued to build coal power plants but promised to "phase down" coal use from 2026.
+In 2025, China brought 78 gigawatts of new coal-fired power capacity online.
 In 2025, Carbon Brief reported that added coal capacity did not translate into higher coal usage or emissions, due to coal were being used as energy backups, as the country deployed large amounts of renewable energy.